JKLolling/Backyard_Bonnaroo/README.md

 Hello!

-Backyard Bonnaroo is a site for up and coming musicians to post their shows.
+Backyard Bonnaroo is a web application for up and coming musicians to post their shows.

 Is your band playing at a bar downtown?
 Are you hosting a house concert?
 Are you busking in the local park?
 Backyard Bonnaroo has you covered!
 Sign up and get the word out.